-BIRD registry
+BIRD Registry

 BIRD is building a national database to collect epidemiological data about IBD in Belgium and data on the use of therapies in the treatment of IBD.